alexwlchan/alexwlchan.net/src/_posts/2025/2025-12-19-s3-bucket-readme.md

 date: 2025-12-19 22:57:16 +00:00
 title: Adding a README to S3 buckets with Terraform
 summary: If you create an S3 bucket in Terraform, you can also create a README to help a future sysadmin understand what the bucket is for.
-tags:
-  - aws
+topics:
-  - aws:amazon s3
+  - AWS
-  - terraform
+  - Terraform
 colors:
   css_light: "#18860e"
   css_dark:  "#5ff042"